Who is GhostBed or Casper Good For?

 Moving on, we think Casper performs well in the factors that are important for couples.
 Very similar to GhostBed again.
 The bed deadens movement well, and the edge support is pretty decent for an all-foam bed.

-Lastly, as I mentioned above, Casper is tad bit more expensive than GhostBed (including coupons), but really their beds are actually reasonably priced compared to what you’d pay if you walked into your local mattress store.
+Lastly, as I mentioned above, Casper is a tad bit more expensive than GhostBed (including coupons).
+Still, really their beds are actually reasonably priced compared to what you’d pay if you walked into your local mattress store.
 They do offer coupon codes, though.
 Check the table above to see what kind of discount they’re offering right now.

 If you’ve made it this far, you’re probably still a little confused and understandably frustrated.
 After all, these two beds share a lot of similar characteristics.
 In all honesty, this was one of the hardest comparisons we’ve ever had to put together.
 To make things a little easier, though, try asking yourself a few questions.

 Next, do you like both memory foam and latex foam?
-If you do, GhostBed is the clear choice since it has sort of a blended feel.
+If you do, GhostBed is the clear choice since it has a sort of a blended feel.
 If you don’t, or just want to play it safe and go with a comfortable mattress, go with Casper.

 Next, are you a combo sleeper that switches positions a lot?
 If you do, you’ll probably find Casper preferable over GhostBed.